DotSnuk/100-days-of-code/log.md

 **Thoughts**: Didn't get that much actual coding done.
 Got pygame to work with just a blank screen (all I was going for) so will continue working on learning pygame tomorrow.
 Was mentally tired so didn't get much else done.
 Think it's smart to take it easy so I don't burn myself out (even though I haven't been that busy, but I'm trying to focus on my mental health since my OCD is still quite energy consuming sometimes..)

+### Day 15: March 7, 2020

+**Today's Progress**: Switched from pygame to tkinter, since I'm only going to use buttons and text to 'play' this game.

+**Thoughts**: So now I'm playing around with that instead.
+The tutorial I'm following isn't that great, so I will probably look for an alternative (it's just plain text, no structure or classes or anything.
+Also using/testing sublime text 3 now instead of pycharm.
+Like the simplicity a lot more.
+A lot cleaner, and that's my jam!

 ### Day #: Month Date, Year

 **Today's Progress**: